 A variant that cannot be precisely defined by gain-of-function, loss-of-function, or unaltered function.

-Functional Evidence Items may be used to support certain ACMG codes (e.g. PM1).
-In these cases, the ACMG code should be listed in the Evidence Statement along with a brief justification for its inclusion.
-Functional Evidence Items may appear as supporting evidence for Predisposing Assertions.
+Functional Evidence Items may be used to support certain ACMG or Oncogenicity codes (e.g. PS3 or OS2 respectively).
+In these cases, the ACMG or Oncogenicity code should be listed in the Evidence Statement along with a brief justification for its inclusion.
+Functional Evidence Items may appear as supporting evidence for Predisposing or Oncogenic Assertions.

-Note that “Reduced Sensitivity” Clinical Significance is used to compare the variant of interest to a known, sensitizing variant.
-It is not used to compare the efficacy of one drug for a variant against a different drug for the same variant.
-In the latter case, the curator may simply make a Predictive evidence item with independently evaluates the efficacy of the drug against the variant of interest.
+Note that “Reduced Sensitivity” Clinical Significance is used to compare the molecular profile (variant) of interest to a known, sensitizing molecular profile.
+It is not used to compare the efficacy of one drug for a molecular profile against a different drug for the same molecular profile.
+In the latter case, the curator may simply make a Predictive evidence item which independently evaluates the efficacy of the drug against the molecular profile of interest.

-The “Sensitivity/Response” annotation is used to assess sensitizing variants, which are usually in the form of a primary sensitizing somatic mutation (e.g SNV, amplification, deletion, etc).
+The “Sensitivity/Response” annotation is used to assess sensitizing molecular profiles (variants), which are usually in the form of a primary sensitizing somatic mutation (e.g SNV, amplification, deletion, etc).

-The “Resistance” annotation is used in situations where the variant of interest has been observed to induce resistance in a context where, in the absence of the variant, the system being assayed would be deemed sensitive which induce resistance to treatment (e.g. T790M mutation in cis with a background variant of EGFR L858R).
-In cases where a variant fails to induce sensitivity, then that variant is best annotated with “Does not Support Sensitivity”.
+The “Resistance” annotation is used in situations where the molecular profile (variant) of interest has been observed to induce resistance in a context where, in the absence of the molecular profile, the system being assayed would be deemed sensitive which induce resistance to treatment (e.g. T790M mutation in cis with a background variant of EGFR L858R).
+In cases where a variant fails to induce sensitivity, then that molecular profile is best annotated with “Does not Support Sensitivity”.

 Both Predictive and Prognostic evidence types may be obtained from the same data set in some cases.
 Figure 14, displayed below, gives hypothetical examples of predictive and prognostic structured annotation derived from patient data.